rhythmgoel16/Robify-Elec-101/intruder_alarm.md

    - *LEDs:*
      - Insert the LEDs into the breadboard.
-     - Connect the anode (longer leg) of each LED to digital pins (e.g., 3, 4, 5) on the Arduino.
+     - Connect the anode (longer leg) of each LED to digital pins (e.g., 3, 4, 5) on the Arduino through current-limiting resistors (220 ohms recommended, though not strictly required for this setup).
      - Connect the cathode (shorter leg) of each LED to the negative rail of the breadboard.

+   - *Power Supply:*
+     - Connect the external power supply to the breadboard's power rails.
+     - Ensure the positive lead (+) of the power supply is connected to the positive rail and the negative lead (-) to the negative rail.

    - *Arduino Connections:*
      - Connect Arduino's 5V pin to the positive rail of the breadboard.